mrsutherland/XRM_Reader/README.md

-This is an Maven project implementing an ImageJ 1.x plugin to load XRM files.
+This is an Maven project implementing an ImageJ 1.x plugin to load XRM, TXRM, and TXM files.

-The .xrm file extension is used by Zeiss Xradia on their X-ray microscopes.
+These file extension are used by Zeiss Xradia on their X-ray microscopes.
 This file format uses Microsoft OLE2 to store images and metadata.
 This plugin allows ImageJ to directly load the images.

-To Build:
+To Build from source:
 1) Load into eclipse for your favorite IDE as a maven project.
 2) Build jar

 To Install:
-1) Copy XRM_Reader-*.jar into ImageJ/plugins folder (or Fiji.app\plugins)
+1) Copy XRM_Reader-*.jar and poi-3.7.jar into ImageJ/plugins folder (or Fiji.app\plugins)
-2) Copy poi-3.7.jar into ImageJ/jre/lib/ext folder (or Fiji.app\java\win64\jdk1.8.0_66\jre\lib\ext)
+2) Restart ImageJ

 To Run:
-Go to File>Import>XRM... and select the xrm file you'd like to load.
+Go to File>Import>XRM... and select the xrm, txrm, or txm file you'd like to load.